RagnarB83/ash-documentation/docs/setup.rst

 A. Python environment setup
 ##################################################

-Installing `Miniforge <https://github.com/conda-forge/miniforge>`_ is recommended to handle Python and package installations (openMM in particular).
+Installing Miniforge <https://github.com/conda-forge/miniforge>`_ , see also `Conda-Forge downloads page <https://conda-forge.org/download/>`_ is strongly recommended to handle Python and package installations (openMM in particular).
 This installs both the `mamba <https://github.com/mamba-org/mamba>`_ and conda package manager and sets it up for use with `conda-forge <https://conda-forge.org>`_ collection of repositories.
-Another option is: `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_  or some conda setup on a cluster.

 Here is a simple setup for a Linux x86_64 (most HPC clusters) system that you can copy-paste into your shell: